 Jerash with Kids

 About 1 hour’s drive north of Amman is Jerash, the best-preserved Roman ruins outside of Rome.
 The site is massive, for anyone who has to explore Ephesus or other Roman ruins, this site blows them all out of the water!
 From colonnaded streets to theatres to the massive Hadrian’s Gate, it can take a couple of hours to have a quick walk through the site.
 It was only in recent years that the beautiful oval was discovered.
-Soldiers were camping on the site, and after hitting hard ground, they began excavating, and what was discovered was the massive oval.
+Soldiers were camping on the site, and after hitting the hard ground, they began excavating, and what was discovered was the massive oval.
 Much of Jerash’s preservation is due to mud covering much of the site.
 There are still excavations going on, although most of the major structures have been found.
 What has not been uncovered is where the homes were of those who lived here.

 This is another place that is great for kids to run around.
 It takes about an hour to drive here from Amman, so it is perfect for kids to burn off some energy.

 Petra with Kids

-Petra, the rock-cut capital of the Nabataens, is what seduces almost a million visitors to the kingdom each year.
+Petra, the rock-cut capital of the Nabataeans, is what seduces almost a million visitors to the kingdom each year.
 Lost for hundreds of years, this World Wonder is well worth its title and anotehr great place for kids.
 From its secret entrance down a narrow Siq, to the stunning Treasury views, every visitor leaves awe-inspired.

-While some visitors only have half a day or one day in Petra, it is well worth having two or three days to explore the hiking trails, take pictures from all angles and absorb the enormity of what was build by the Nabataens, almost 2000 years ago!
+While some visitors only have half a day or one day in Petra, it is well worth having two or three days to explore the hiking trails, take pictures from all angles and absorb the enormity of what was built by the Nabataeans, almost 2000 years ago!